 - Higher taxes drive businesses out of the state

 - Politicians keep on increasing property taxes, state income taxes, and sales taxes

 The weak economy in Chicago and suburbs, government fiscal mess, and increasing taxes are driving residents to neighboring states like Indiana, Michigan, Ohio, Kentucky, Missouri, Iowa, Tennessee.

-Affordable Housing In Illinois Becoming Hard To Find
+Illinois Homeowners Fleeing State: Affordable Housing Becoming Hard To Find

 Many Illinois home buyers are being priced out of the market.

 - They are not being priced out of the market because of housing prices but because of property taxes

 - For example, many homes in Round Lake Beach, Illinois are priced in the $100,000 to $150,000 range

 - However, Round Lake Illinois property owners are paying three times the national average in property taxes

 - Average property taxes in Round Lake Beach Illinois is $8,000 compared to similar homes in Indiana where it is $2,340